How To Get Prepared for a Career in Medicine?

 Start early

 If a career in medicine is something you are interested in, there is a lot you can do now to get ready.
-Learn how to advocate for yourself, network, and attend college early.
-Start applying for residencies as soon as you finish college, and even though it may be tough, try to have patience.
+The medical field is vast and ever-expanding, so you should start from the basics and work your way to a niche you’re comfortable in.
+One way would be if you check out these online courses on human biology, medical terminology, and so on.
+Another way is to learn how to advocate for yourself, network, and attend college early.
+Start applying for residencies as soon as you finish college so that you can soak up as much knowledge as you can, and even though it may be tough, try to have patience.
 Many aspiring doctors go through multiple residencies, starting over from square one.
 Do not get discouraged, be persistent, and enjoy watching yourself grow.

 Visit local colleges